Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Methods

 \subsection{DFT calculations}

-We use the Quantum-ESPRESSO distribution\cite{QE-2009} with the SSSP efficiency pseudopotentials' library\cite{SSSP} (version $0.7$).
+We use the Quantum ESPRESSO distribution\cite{QE-2009} with the SSSP efficiency pseudopotentials' library (version $0.7$)~\cite{SSSP}.
 This library of extensively tested pseudopotentials from various sources\cite{GBRV,pslib031,pslib100,SG15,Goedecker,Wentzcovitch} provides to date the best overall agreement with respect to all-electron calculations\cite{Cottenier2016,Lejaeghere2014}.
 Wavefunction and charge-density cutoffs are chosen according to convergence tests with respect to cohesive energies, stresses and phonon frequencies performed for each individual element\cite{SSSP}.

-Two different van-der-Waals functionals are employed, namely the vdW-DF2-C09\cite{lee2010,cooper2010,hamada2010} and the revised VV10\cite{vydrov2009,vydrov2010,sabatini2013}, in addition to the PBE\cite{PBE} and revPBE\cite{revPBE} functionals. $k$-point sampling of the Brillouin zone is set using a $\Gamma-$centred Monkhorst-Pack grid, with an even number of $k$ points in each direction of the reciprocal lattice such that the spacing between two consecutive $k$ points along each direction is as close as possible to $0.2$~\AA$^{-1}$.
-A Marzari-Vanderbilt cold smearing\cite{cold} of 0.02~Ry is used.
-All calculations are done without considering spin polarization and spin-orbit coupling.
-When isolating 2D substructures, a vacuum space of 20~\AA{} is set along the orthogonal direction to remove any fictitious interaction between periodic images of the 2D layers.
+Two different van-der-Waals functionals are employed, namely the vdW-DF2-C09\cite{lee2010,cooper2010,hamada2010} and the revised VV10\cite{vydrov2009,vydrov2010,sabatini2013} that have been proved to perform very well in layered systems\cite{hamada2010,bjorkman2012,Bjorkman2012prb,Bjorkman2014}, in addition to the PBE\cite{PBE} and revPBE\cite{revPBE} functionals.
+These vdW functionals have a complex functional form~\cite{lee2010,vydrov2010,Berland2015} with a non-local dependence on density and parameters determined to reproduce specific functional dependencies or very accurate theoretical results.
+Sampling of the Brillouin zone is set using a $\Gamma-$centred Monkhorst-Pack grid, with an even number of $k$ points in each direction of the reciprocal lattice such that the spacing between two consecutive $k$ points along each direction is as close as possible to $0.2$~\AA$^{-1}$.
+All relaxations and binding energies of 3D structures are computed using a Marzari-Vanderbilt cold smearing\cite{cold} of 0.02~Ry, and without considering spin polarization nor spin-orbit coupling (note that the binding energy of magnetic structures is not significantly affected by spin-polarization -- see Supplementary Figure 2).
+When computing the ground-state energy of isolated 2D units, a vacuum space of 20~\AA{} is set along the orthogonal direction to remove any fictitious interaction between periodic images of the 2D layers, while the atomic positions and in-plane cell parameters are kept fixed at the bulk values.
+In this particular case, because the energy of the 2D layer is directly compared with the energy of the parent bulk, it is important to use the same computational framework in 3D and 2D calculations.